Configure server-based authentication with Customer Engagement (on-premises) and SharePoint on-premises

 The CertificateReconfiguration.ps1 is a Windows PowerShell script that installs a certificate to the local certificate store, grants the specified Microsoft Dynamics 365 Asynchronous Processing Service identity access to the certificate, and updates Dynamics 365 Server to use the certificate.

-Add the server-to-server certificate to the local certificate store and Dynamics 365 for Customer Engagement apps configuration database
+Add the server-to-server certificate to the local certificate store and Customer Engagement (on-premises) configuration database

 - Open a PowerShell command session on all servers where the Dynamics 365 Server Full Server role is installed.